-SAP ERP handles this topic in particular within capacity planning as part of the PP component.
-Work centres with defined capacity types make use of formulas to realistically demonstrate how long resources are utilised.
+SAP handles this topic within capacity planning as part of the PP component.
+Work centres with defined capacity types make use of formulas to realistically show how long resources are utilised.
 This calculation is then compared to a predefined available capacity.
-The approach is engineered for efficient resolving of production problems.
+The approach is engineered to efficiently solve production problems.
 However, the settings are very complex, oversized in some scenarios and insufficient for others.

-The module “PPC Capacity and Constraints”, which is fully integrated in SAP ERP, closes this gap and offers key benefits:
+The module “PPC Capacity and Constraints”, which is fully integrated into SAP, closes this gap, and offers key benefits:

 Mass maintenance of work centres

 Customers using the ERP capacity planning and the modelling of PP work centres obtain a substantial efficiency increase and comfort in maintenance.